aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 BIRTH CONTROL: In all fairness and logic, since it is the man’s sperm that impregnates a woman, it is the man’s responsibility.
 It is up to the man to calculate fertile times.
 He should not rely on anyone else’s calculations, including the woman’s.
 If a man wants to be certain that he does not impregnate a woman, he must not ejaculate inside her.
 If a woman cannot trust a man to withhold ejaculation, during intercourse use a diaphragm or cervical cap eight days before and during ovulation (ten days total).
 If you failed to practice birth control eight days before and during ovulation, douche with apple cider vinegar immediately after intercourse.
 Drinking the pepper-tasting blended combination of 6 tablespoons fresh papaya seeds and 1⁄2 cup good drinking water 1-3 hours before sex or within 20 minutes after sex usually prevents pregnancy.
 When using a prophylactic, sensation can be increased by lubricating the penis with unheated-above-96o Fahrenheit fermented coconut oil, or peanut oil or stone-pressed olive oil and lubricating, thoroughly, the penis and outside of the condom after it is on the penis.
 It feels the closest to not wearing anything.

 BIRTHING: Using any or all of the pain remedies reduces pain and bruising, especially the unheated honey/raw unsalted butter mixture, and the bee pollen mixed with raw milk or carrot/green vegetable mix.
 See Pain, page 297.
-Drinking the Drink For Moisturizing and Lubrica- tion (page 210) daily 3 weeks before baby is due helps ease birth and prevent tearing of tissue during birth.
+Drinking the Drink For Moisturizing and Lubrication (page 210) daily 3 weeks before baby is due helps ease birth and prevent tearing of tissue during birth.
 The prone position for birthing makes birthing more difficult and painful, working against gravity.
 The

 PAGE 329